juano2310/SuperCANBus/docs/SERIAL_NUMBER_MANAGEMENT.md

 - Maximum 31 characters (32 with null terminator)
 - Truncate or hash long identifiers
 - Example: Use last 12 chars of MAC address

+### Subscriptions not restored on reconnect
+- Verify client is using serial number: `client.begin(serialNumber)` not `client.begin()`
+- Check broker has subscriptions stored: Use `clients` command in BrokerWithSerial
+- Ensure client waits after connection (automatic, but check no early `return`)
+- Verify broker called `saveSubscriptionsToStorage()` (automatic on subscribe)
+- Check flash memory is working: Use `broker.getRegisteredClientCount()` to verify persistence

+### Subscriptions restored but messages not received
+- This is normal!
+Broker table is updated but you need to publish to see messages
+- Check broker is forwarding: Use broker's `topics` command to verify subscribers
+- Test with: `pub:your_topic:test_message` from broker's serial monitor
+- Client should receive message via `onMessage()` callback

 ## Complete Example